 Option 2:

-Install TOR/darknet access on the virtual machine
+Install Tor/darknet access on the virtual machine

 Configure a VPN on your standard workstation